How, when and if you need to deal with the local authority (LA) with regards to home-education depends on your situation.

 If your child is in an independent special school that is arranged and paid for by the parents, consent from the LA is not required.

 The government guidelines for local authorities with regards to elective home education can be downloaded here.
+The guidelines for parents are here but it is worth being very familiar with the aformentioned local authority version.

 Section 7 of the Education Act 1996 applies to England and Wales: